Who is Brenda Hopkins Miranda?

 After the Storm, Lonnie Elfbaum Solo Piano Compositions (Elf Music 1999)

 Music on films and documentaries

-2017 Festival Internacional de Cine con Medios Alternativos FICMA Official Selection “La Juventud”
+2017 Festival Internacional de Cine con Medios Alternativos FICMA Official Selection documentary “La Juventud”

 During her four years as the keyboard player for the #1 TV show in Puerto Rico, “Marcano el Show” she performed with musical guests Tito Puente, Sheila E., Gustavo Cerati, Beto Cuevas, Franco de Vita, Dave Valentín, Néstor Torres, El Gran Combo and many others.

 Winner of Gilles Boulet 2014 first prize and medal awarded in Florianopolis, Brazil by Interamerican Organization for Higher Education.

 The music of her album Aeropiano was choreographed and performed by Petra Bavo’s Hincapié modern dance company at the Campechada 2015.